Chicago in July

 chicago in july

 Sun lovers!
 Welcome to the main event, the one you've all been waiting for.
 It is finally time to don your smallest clothing, break the emergency sunscreen cabinet, and put on as many pairs of sunglasses as you can.
 That's right, it's summer!
 And slap bang in the middle of the season of sun is July.
 Peak summer.
-The longest days, the warmest nights, and the perfect time to plan a vacation.
+The longest days, the warmest nights, and the perfect time to plan a vacation - in this hemisphere, at least.
 Heading to Chicago from out of state or abroad?
-Or are you just a Chi-Town resident who wants some ideas for things to do?
+Or are you just a Chi-Town resident looking for summer inspiration?
 Read on, one and all, and find out about Chicago in July - what's on, and what to do.

 Featuring: